-In our last article discussing the safety of the Salesforce data export feature, we determined that it is in fact safe to use.
+In our last article discussing the safety of the Salesforce data export feature, we determined that it is, in fact, safe to use.
 The “unsafe” part of it is what you decide to do with that data afterwards.
 A similar concept is true when it comes to Salesforce data loss.
-Salesforce, by nature, is very safe.
+Salesforce, by nature, is very safe (it’s 2019).
 Your data is stored in the cloud and Salesforce has around a 99% uptime.
 It would be extremely rare for data loss to be the “fault” of Salesforce (although it has happened).

 But what about other types of data loss outside of it being Salesforce’s fault?
 Here we will discuss some of the top causes of Salesforce data loss and why it’s important to have a Salesforce backup tool.
 These typically involve data manipulation on the company’s end!
 Every time you connect 3rd party apps to Salesforce, you open up your Org to potential unwanted losses in data.

 Sometimes 3rd party apps or issues with an integration can edit the wrong records.
 If this happens with a few records, maybe it’s not a big deal.
 But what happens when it edits thousands, or millions, of Salesforce records?
 Without a backup and recovery strategy, the consequences of this can be catastrophic to the business.
 Properly researching and training users on any 3rd party apps your company decides to use can help prevent accidents from happening.
 In addition, having a backup and recovery strategy can put those records right back in case a problem occurs.

 Employees are human.
 Because of this, accidents happen!
-A record (or multiple records) can easily be accidentally deleted by users and employees.
+A record (or multiple records) can easily be deleted by users and employees.
 Deleting records could be due to miscommunication, forgetting to remove a contact from being deleted, and many other mishaps.
-This is why proper training and having a trusted backup/recovery solution is so important. .
+This is why proper training and having a trusted backup/recovery solution is so important.